 Examples in Major Fruit Crops

-Apple: The M9 and M27 rootstocks are largely compatible with the majority of commercial scion cultivars, where tree heights can be limited to 6–10 ft, allowing high-density planting (1000+ treesha-1).
+Apple: The M9 and M27 rootstocks are largely compatible with the majority of commercial scion cultivars of apple, where tree heights can be limited to 6–10 ft, allowing high-density planting (1000+ treesha-1).
 Compatibility leads to good graft unions for early precocity and high-yielding potential (Penn State Extension, 2019).

 Pear: Quince rootstocks (e.g., Quince A) are compatible with numerous pear cultivars, but an interstem (OHxF for instance) may be required when growing 'Bartlett' to overcome incompatibility.
 That combination compromises tree size and precocity (Cassol et al.,2017).